Rukmini-Meda/Acad-Box/README.md

 #### Email notification to students after booking a seat
 - Email notification will be sent to students once their seat is booked

+- Various edge cases have been handled based on scenario and operational errors.

 ## Tech Stack
 ### Frontend
 - Material UI